Obama, Putin say Syria violence must end, no plan agreed

 Putin did not attend a G8 summit hosted by Obama at his presidential retreat at Camp David last month.
 The meeting between the two men was rescheduled to neutral ground in Mexico.

-Additional reporting by Steve Gutterman; Writing by Matt Spetalnick and Jeff Mason; Editing by Kieran Murray and Will Dunham
+Additional reporting by Steve Gutterman and Jeff Mason.
+Writing by Matt Spetalnick and Jeff Mason.
+Editing by Kieran Murray and Philip Barbara